bitcraze/crazyflie-firmware/docs/development/dfu.md

 Details for what command actually does the flashing can be found in the Makefile under the target `flash_dfu_manual`

+Once the utility has finished downloading the firmware to the Crazyflie, you can disconnect the USB and battery and you're are good to go!

 ### Bootloader recovery

 If for some reason, the dfu-utils overflashed the bootloader by flashing the firmware on the wrong address, you can recover the bootloader by getting the [latest release bootloader bin file](https://github.com/bitcraze/crazyflie2-stm-bootloader/releases).
 The bootloader can then be correctly flashed by manually putting the Crazyflie into DFU mode and running this command in the terminal.